tylim88/tylim88/README.md

 Eventhough I don't use Firebase in production, but rest assure that my project quality is the best of its kind out there.

-Don't take my words for it, compare them yourself and if you found something better, let me know, I love to be amazed.
+DO NOT take my words for it, compare them yourself.
+Aand if you found something better, please, let me know, I love to be amazed, I want to know such possibility exists.

 Take a look at FirelordJS, it is my finest open source project, crafted with heart and soul.